17kaushalsingh/100-Days-Of-DL/Transformers/SelfAttention/README.md

 - We scale the outputs because of the nature of dot product
 - low dimensional vectors -> low variance
 - high dimensional vectors -> high variance
-- So if dimens
+- So for high variance matrix, when passing to softmax, the outputs are either very small or very large
+- This could lead to vanishing gradient if not scaled
-- This helps in stablizing the training
+- Hence scaling helps in stablizing the training